Angela-Sin/PP1-Iceland/README.md

    * Navigation Bar
       * The Navigation bar has a fixed position at the top of each page so that users have access to the menu at all times when scrolling through the content in all pages.
       * The navigation bar is fully responsive on all four pages.
+      * The font color is in contrast with the navigation background color.
+      * The navigation bar is at the top of the page, and it is fixed to the top.
+The logo is in the left-hand corner of the navigation
       * The navigation bar links to each of the four pages of the site: Home, About, Gallery and Contact Us.

    * Footer